 Steps To Compact And Repair A Database When It Closes

-- Firstly open the access database, go to the File> Options.
+- Firstly open the Access database, go to the File> Options.

 - In the Access Options dialog box, select Current Database.

-- In the Application Options, choose the Compact on Close check box.
+- In the Application Options, choose the Compact on Close checkbox.

-- After then press the OK option.
+- After that press the OK option.

 - At last close your database and reopen it again to see the changes.